How do I check my business credit score in the UK?

 Maintaining a good credit score is an essential part of running a successful business.

-Your business credit score represents your company’s creditworthiness which shows prospective partners, investors and suppliers that you have a good track record of paying your dues on time.
+Your business credit score represents your company’s creditworthiness.
+It shows prospective partners, investors and suppliers that you have a good track record of paying your dues on time.

 If you’re seeking external financing, such as business loans, or simply want to put your best foot forward, the first step to improving your credit score is to know where you currently stand.

-In this article, we’ll help you learn how business credit scores work and how to check your company’s credit score in five different ways.
+In this article, we’ll help you learn how business credit scores work and what factors affect them.
+We’ll also answer the question “How do I check my business credit score in the UK?”

 Top Tip: A low personal credit score can affect the creditworthiness of a new business and make it difficult to get financing.
 However, it is possible to build your business credit independently.
 Learn how to get a business loan with bad credit 💰